Introduction to Gray Hat Python

 }

 So, this is pretty large as compared to Python.
 And if we talk about efficiency, then Python can be easily compiled into an executable without any effort using py2exe software.
 Whereas if I talk about C++, then, frankly speaking, this code is a joke.
-To write a proper key logger, one needs to write a DLL which implements the WH_KEYBOARD hook.
-Besides, this code is far away from being easy for a beginner to understand.
+Besides, this code is far from easy for a beginner to understand.
+To write a proper key logger, one must write a DLL that implements the WH_KEYBOARD hook.

 Open Source Hacking

-Now, this takes care of Black Hat hackers, which, to be more precise, are the people who intend to destroy, manipulate data for their own needs.
-Talking from the view of security concern, Python is also useful for White Hat hackers who intend to save society from malicious hackers’ attack.
-If you want to develop a career or at least want to learn Python for security research, then you can surely get in deep with OWASP, BRO or Quick NIX Secure Script.
+Now, this takes care of Black Hat hackers, which, to be more precise, are the people who intend to destroy and manipulate data for their own needs.
+Regarding security concerns, Python is also useful for White Hat hackers who intend to save society from malicious hackers’ attacks.
+If you want to develop a career or at least want to learn Python for security research, then you can surely get in deep with OWASP, BRO, or Quick NIX Secure Script.

-BRO is a network security and traffic monitor program, whereas Quick NIX is used to harden and secure file ownerships on the fly.
+BRO is a network security and traffic monitor program, whereas Quick NIX is useful to harden and secure file ownership on the fly.

-Since we are speaking of Security, let’s talk about an operating system that is partially based on Python.
+Since we are speaking of Security, let’s talk about an operating system partially based on Python.
 Python works great with UNIX, LINUX and Debian.
 One of the most famous operating systems was Backtrack 5.
-There were different versions released.
-It was specifically designed for PenTesting.
+There were different versions.
+It was specifically for PenTesting.
 Later on, the people at Offensive Security thought that Backtrack needed a reboot ‘cause most of the tools were either not working properly or were not supported.

-Later on, they released Kali Linux, which was totally based on Debian.
+Later, they released Kali Linux, which was based on Debian.
 And most of its framework is either in Ruby or Python.
 Ruby, too is an awesome scripting language.
-But I would anytime prefer Python over that, the reason being Python has a more diverse community with Linux, and it’s more direct and easy to debug.
-Whereas Ruby has tons of features and is quick to adapt to its surrounding environment, it can be hard to debug, hard to read, and more sophisticated than Python.
+But I would always prefer Python over that because Python has a more diverse community with Linux, and it’s more direct and easy to debug.
+Whereas Ruby has many features and quickly adapts to its surrounding environment, it can be hard to debug and read and more sophisticated than Python.

-The best example would be like comparing Apple vs Linux or Comparing iphone vs Android.
-Apple is rich in resource and is extremely smooth, and is more biased towards beginners.
-Whereas Linux/Android is more User-friendly, a bit laggy and can be a headache sometimes if you don’t know how to configure or maintain it.
+The best example would be comparing Apple vs Linux or iPhone vs Android.
+Apple is rich in resources, extremely smooth, and more biased toward beginners.
+Whereas Linux/Android is more User-friendly, a bit laggy, and can be a headache sometimes if you don’t know how to configure or maintain it.

-There is even a book based on Python Gray Hat Hacking by Justin Seitz.
-It deals specifically with automating tedious reverse engineering and security-related tasks, designing your own debugger, library and DLL injection, sniffing secure traffic over an encrypted session and using Immunity debugger, Sulley and many more.
-It’s an awesome book; it doesn’t matter whether you are a beginner or you are an expert; you will always learn some or the other thing every time you read it.
+Justin Seitz even has a book based on Python Gray Hat Hacking.
+It deals specifically with automating tedious reverse engineering and security-related tasks, designing your own debugger, library, and DLL injection, sniffing secure traffic over an encrypted session, and using Immunity debugger, Sulley, and many more.
+It’s an awesome book; it doesn’t matter whether you are a beginner or an expert; you will always learn something or other things every time you read it.

 Conclusion